Home Help for families Information & advice Health & medical information Common concerns Annual health checks

 You child being on the register also helps identify you and their siblings as carers.
 The GP will ask for your young person’s consent to add this information to the record.

 GP learning disability registers are a record of all the people registered with the practice that have a learning disability.
+Every GP surgery has their own learning disability register.
 This is different from the Register of Disabled Children that all local authorities are required to keep.

 Practices may ask you to complete a pre-check questionnaire to gather information about your son or daughter before the health check, either by post, email or over the phone in advance of the health check.
 This is not the full check.